 - Cover sliders with foil while baking to keep them from drying out.
 Remove the foil for the last 5 minutes of baking to get golden brown tops.

 Yes!
-Assemble and refrigerate the sandwiches without the butter topping for up to 24 hours and before baking.
+Assemble and refrigerate the sandwiches without the butter topping for up to 24 hours before baking.
 Remove from the fridge about an hour before baking.
 Top with butter topping and bake as directed.

 They’re a great freezer meal.
 I like making and baking sliders.
 Cut in individual sandwiches.
 Wrap in foil and place in an airtight freezer bag.
 Freeze for up to three months.
 To thaw, remove from the freezer and place in the fridge for a few hours, or overnight.
-Reheat for a few minutes in an air fryer, oven, or until warmed through in the microwave.
+Reheat for a few minutes in an air fryer, or the oven, or until warmed through in the microwave.

 It’s fun to play around with ideas for customizing these hot sandwiches!
 Here’s a couple of ideas to get you started!

 - Add a few jarred jalapenos to make them spicy!